eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-1.md

 #### - this.configure(user);

-The user service will be more complex, so we configure it on its own.
+The user service is now more complex, so we configure it on its own.

 #### - const { validateSchema, setCreatedAt, setUpdatedAt, unless, remove } = commonHooks;

 Feathers comes with a library of useful hooks.
 Here we get some common hooks from `feathers-hooks-common`.
-More specialized hooks come bundled with their specialized packages, such as `feathers-authentication-local`.
+More specialized hooks come bundled with their specialized packages, such as with `feathers-authentication-local`.

 #### - userService.before({ ... });